- The Washington Times - Thursday, February 12, 2026

 In the meantime, rank-and-file lawmakers left Washington for a previously scheduled congressional recess.
 Several senators headed directly to an international security conference in Munich.

 Congress will return Feb.
-23, absent a breakthrough in the DHS negotiations before then.
+23, absent a breakthrough in the negotiations.

-“We have let people know to be available to get back here if there’s some sort of deal they strike to vote on it,” Mr. Thune said, but suggested he does not expect one to come together that quickly.
+“We have let people know to be available to get back here if there’s some sort of deal they strike to vote on it,” Mr. Thune said, but he suggested he does not expect an agreement to come together that quickly.

-Mr. Schatz said Republicans are “in a bubble” and it will be good for them to go home and get yelled at by constituents over the break so they can understand the depth of anger at ICE extends beyond progressives.
+Mr. Schatz said Republicans are “in a bubble” and will realize that the depth of anger at ICE extends beyond liberals when they talk with constituents back home during the break.

 “It’s going to take them maybe another week to figure out how pissed off their own voters are about the idea of masked police force terrorizing communities,” he said.

-A poll from The Associated Press-NORC Center for Public Affairs Research released Thursday found 62% of Americans believe the Trump administration has “gone too far” in sending federal immigration agents into U.S. cities.
-A question about federal law enforcement’s response to protests produced a similar 61% response of “gone too far.”
+A poll from The Associated Press-NORC Center for Public Affairs Research released Thursday found that 62% of Americans say the Trump administration has “gone too far” in sending federal immigration agents into U.S. cities.
+A question about federal law enforcement’s response to protests elicited a similar 61% response: “gone too far.”

 A majority of respondents also had an unfavorable opinion of ICE, including 89% of Democrats, 66% of independents and 24% of Republicans.

-Mr. Thune said much like the shutdown last fall ostensibly over health care, Democrats seem much more interested in having a political issue than a policy solution.
+Mr. Thune said that, much like the fall shutdown ostensibly over health care, Democrats seem more interested in having a political issue than in pursuing a policy solution.

-The Senate’s 52-47 procedural vote on Thursday fell short of the 60 votes needed to clear a filibuster, which Mr. Schumer called “a shot across the bow to Republicans [showing] Democrats will not support a blank check for chaos.”
+The Senate’s 52-47 procedural vote fell short of the 60 votes needed to clear a filibuster.
+Mr. Schumer called it “a shot across the bow to Republicans [showing] Democrats will not support a blank check for chaos.”

-Pennsylvania Sen. John Fetterman, who has consistently opposed shutting down any part of government, was the only Democrat to vote in favor of proceeding to the bill.
+Sen. John Fetterman of Pennsylvania, who has consistently opposed shutting down any part of government, was the only Democrat to vote in favor of proceeding to the bill.

-He said blocking the measure does not defund ICE, as his fellow Democrats want, because Republicans’ One Big Beautiful Bill provided the agency with a separate $75 billion, multi-year funding stream for immigration enforcement.
+He said blocking the measure does not defund ICE, as his fellow Democrats want, because Republicans’ One Big Beautiful Bill Act provided the agency with a separate $75 billion, multiyear funding stream for immigration enforcement.

-Mr. Fetterman said Democrats who vote to block the DHS funding are “probably afraid of the base.”
+Mr. Fetterman said Democrats who vote to block funding for the Homeland Security Department are “probably afraid of the base.”

-The annual DHS appropriations bill that is being held up provides ICE with another $10 billion for fiscal 2026.
+The annual appropriations bill provides ICE with another $10 billion for fiscal 2026.

 “Clearly, the White House and Republicans are not serious about reform,” said Sen. Chris Van Hollen, Maryland Democrat.
 “If they continue down this path, then they’re the ones deciding that there will be no additional funds for this year.”

-The House-passed measure, which few Democrats supported, did include some bipartisan proposals to increase training for immigration enforcement agents and $20 million for body cameras, although without language mandating their use.
+The House-passed measure, which few Democrats supported, included some bipartisan proposals to increase training for immigration enforcement agents and to provide $20 million for body cameras, though without language mandating their use.

-The House vote occurred before the second fatal shooting of a U.S. citizen protesting immigration enforcement in Minneapolis.
-After federal agents killed Alex Pretti, Senate Democrats pulled out of the deal and pushed for a more sweeping overhaul of ICE and CPB policies.
+The House voted before the second fatal shooting of a U.S. citizen protesting immigration enforcement in Minneapolis.
+After federal agents killed Alex Pretti, Senate Democrats pulled out of the deal and pushed for a more sweeping overhaul of ICE and CBP policies.

-Republicans tried on Thursday to get unanimous consent from all 100 senators to pass another two-week extension of the stopgap funding, but Democrats objected.
+Republicans tried Thursday to secure unanimous consent from all 100 senators to pass another two-week extension of the stopgap funding, but Democrats objected.

-Some Democrats had suggested splitting up the DHS bill and funding all agencies but ICE and CPB.
-Republicans shot that down – and even Mr. Schumer said that was unnecessary.
+Some Democrats had suggested splitting up the bill and funding all agencies except ICE and CBP.
+Republicans shot that down, and even Mr. Schumer said that was unnecessary.

 • Lindsey McPherson can be reached at lmcpherson@washingtontimes.com.